What to Expect With the Personal Injury Claims Process

 The personal injury lawsuit process begins with the first phone call to your lawyer.
 Preferably, this should be done as soon as possible after your accident.
-The minute that you form an attorney-client relationship after your free consultation, your attorney will begin to work with you to learn the facts of your case.
-They will give you a case evaluation or a case review after reviewing your records, the police report.
+The minute that you form an attorney-client relationship after your free consultation, your personal injury attorney will begin to work with you to learn the facts of your case.

-They will also help assemble the evidence, including reviews of your medical records and conversations people who can provide witness testimony.
-All of this is aimed at either presenting your claim to the insurance company or filing your lawsuit in court.
+They will also help assemble the evidence, including reviews of your medical records and conversations with people who can provide witness testimony.
+All of this aims to either present your personal injury claim to the insurance company or file your lawsuit in court.

 How Your Personal Injury Claim Unfolds